HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 We will use GitHub tickets to create a responsive support system for users to report issues, request features, or seek help with the application, fostering a community-driven improvement process.
 ### Work Plan Overview

 The development of the E2EE solution for WeChat on Windows and Android platforms will be approached using an agile methodology, specifically adopting the Scrum framework, tailored for a solo development effort.
 This approach ensures flexibility, rapid iteration, and continuous feedback throughout the project lifecycle.
 We will use Jira for real time feedback and visualization of our progress.
-It allow clear visibility of progress and efficient organization of tasks.
+It allow clear visibility of progress.
 The overall development timeline is estimated at approximately two months, with distinct phases allocated to the Windows and Android platforms.

 ### Phase 1: Initial Setup and Planning (Weeks 1-2)